Internet at sea: 5G, Satellite, Starlink, which solution to choose?

 However, the'Iridium GO only offers a transmission speed of 2.4 kbps (kilobits per second)!
 In terms of bandwidth and throughput, this translates into 18 kb (kilobytes) per minute or 1 MB (megabyte) per hour.

-It's hard to talk about a usable solution for the modern internet, as this usage is only relevant for emails.
-But if anything goes wrong, you'll be perfectly capable of communicating with the outside world!
+It's hard to talk about a usable solution for the modern Internet, as this usage is only relevant for emails.
+But in the event of a problem, you'll be perfectly capable of communicating with the outside world!

 Inmarsat

-Inmarsat, too, is a solution more readily aimed at telephony, because in its Standard Plan (Inmarsat Fleet Broadband), the monthly subscription is charged €480.00 excluding VAT, for just 25 MB of data, and billing in 0.02 MB increments beyond that.
+Inmarsat, too, is a solution more readily aimed at telephony, as in its Standard Plan (Inmarsat Fleet Broadband), the monthly subscription is charged €480.00 ex VAT, for just 25 MB of data, and billing per 0.02 MB increments beyond that.

-So an expensive offer, but the advantage of Inmarsat is that it is available in the vast majority of the planet, thanks to the intervention of 3 satellite networks.
+So an expensive offer, but Inmarsat's advantage is that it's available in the vast majority of the planet, thanks to the intervention of 3 satellite networks.

-Another more recent and very promising satellite internet connection solution is that offered by Starlink, a division of SpaceX, Elon Musk's company.
+Another more recent and very promising solution for satellite internet connection is that offered by Starlink, a division of SpaceX, Elon Musk's company.

-Starlink uses a network of thousands of low-earth orbit satellites to provide high-speed Internet connectivity, even in remote areas and on the open sea.
+Starlink uses a network of thousands of low-orbit satellites to provide high-speed Internet connectivity, even in remote areas and on the open sea.

 Starlink operation: how it works

-Starlink uses a constellation of satellites in orbit, currently consisting of around 3,000 satellites.
+Starlink uses a constellation of orbiting satellites, currently consisting of around 3,000 satellites.

 These satellites exchange data via laser links, providing a quality connection with low latency.